OtherDevOpsGene/terraform-terragrunt/README.md

-# terraform-fundamentals
+# terraform-and-terragrunt

-A two-day course to introduce the fundamental concepts and practices for HashiCorp Terraform.
+A half-day course to introduce some fundamental concepts and practices for HashiCorp Terraform and Gruntwork Terragrunt.

+By the end of the half-day, you should have an appreciation for how Terraform works, how to perform some basic tasks, and why you might use an additional layer like Terragrunt.